JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

+To collect all source sets participating in a compilation, including those added via the depends-on relation, one can use the property `allKotlinSourceSets`.

 For some specific use cases, creating a custom compilation may be required.
 This can be done within the target's `compilations` domain object collection.
 Note that the dependencies need to be set up manually for all custom compilations, and the